 We do not arrange the flight element of your holiday.
-It is your responsibility to make these arrangements and to ensure that your flights coincide with your required dates of arrival and departure.
+It is your responsibility to make these arrangements and to ensure that your flights coincide with your required dates and times (see clause 16 below) of arrival and departure.
 We do not accept any liability for any curtailment of your holiday by reason of any delay arising from your flight arrangements.
 We regret that we cannot offer any assistance in the event of delay of your outward or homeward flight.

 17. Special requests

 If you have any special request, please clearly note it on your booking form.
-Only requests relating to services or facilities provided directly by Marmot Tours can be guaranteed (provided the request has been confirmed in writing.)
+We will pass on requests to suppliers or other service providers but we cannot guarantee any request will be met.
+Only requests relating to services or facilities provided directly by Marmot Tours can be guaranteed, provided the request has been confirmed by us in writing.
 Unless we have agreed in writing to provide such a service or facility, failure to meet any special request will not be breach of contract on our part.
-We will pass on requests to suppliers or other service providers but we cannot guarantee any request will be met.
-Failure to meet any special request will not be a breach of contract on our part.

 18. Your obligations

-You undertake to consult with your general practitioner in connection with any existing or previous condition which may impact upon your ability to take part in the activities arranged as part of your holiday.
+You undertake to consult with your doctor in connection with any existing or previous condition which may affect your ability to take part in the activities arranged as part of your holiday.
 Any such condition should be disclosed to us at the time of booking and to your insurance company.
-By signing the booking form you undertake and confirm to us that your mental and physical condition are sufficient and fit for the purpose of joining in and participating in the holiday you have booked.
-We reserve the right in our absolute discretion to require the production of a medical certificate at any time prior to the commencement of your holiday.
+By completing the booking form you undertake and confirm to us that your mental and physical condition is sufficient and fit for the purpose of participating in the holiday you have booked.
+We reserve the right to require the production of a medical certificate at any time prior to the commencement of your holiday.